abg/dbsake/docs/subcommands.rst

 .. option:: -t, --table <glob>

-   Specify a glob pattern to filter elements from the --data option.
-If --data is not specified this option has no effect. <glob> should be of the form database.table with optional glob special characters.
+   Specify a glob pattern to filter elements from the --data-source option.
+If --data-source is not specified this option has no effect. <glob> should be of the form database.table with optional glob special characters.
 This use the python fnmatch mechanism under the hood so is limited to only the \*, ?, [seq] and [!seq] glob operations.

 .. versionadded:: 1.0.4

 .. option:: -T, --exclude-table <glob>

-   Specify a glob pattern to filter elements from the --data option.
-If --data is not specified this option has no effect.
+   Specify a glob pattern to filter elements from the --data-source option.
+If --data-source is not specified this option has no effect.

 .. versionadded:: 1.0.4